-Reasonable doubt means a doubt based upon reason and common sense which arises from a fair and rational consideration of all of the evidence, or the lack of evidence, in the case.
-It is a doubt which is not a vague, speculative, or imaginary doubt, but such a doubt as would cause reasonable people to hesitate to act in matters of importance to themselves.
+Reasonable doubt means a doubt based upon reason and common sense which arises from a fair and thoughtful consideration of all the evidence, or the lack of evidence, in the case.
+It is not a vague, speculative, or imaginary doubt, but one that would cause reasonable persons to hesitate to act in matters of importance to themselves.

 - 1. This instruction is to be used in conjunction with instructions such as Instruction 5:4. - 2.
 Typically, courts should not go beyond the bounds of this instruction and attempt to further define reasonable doubt.
 Johnson v.
-People, 2019 CO 17, ¶ 19, 436 P.3d 529, 534 ("[A]ttempts to further define reasonable doubt do not provide clarity[, e]ven if well-intentioned"); see also People v.
-Knobee, 2020 COA 7, ¶ 38 ("by telling jurors that their decision is no more consequential than choosing a doctor 'or whatever,' the court improperly trivialized the prosecution's burden of proof") (cert. granted June 29, 2020); People v.
-Tibbels, 2019 COA 175, ¶¶ 23, 40 (trial courts' use of everyday illustrations to explain reasonable doubt are strongly discouraged) (cert. granted June 29, 2020).
+People, 2019 CO 17, ¶ 19, 436 P.3d 529, 534 ("[A]ttempts to further define reasonable doubt do not provide clarity[, e]ven if well- intentioned ").